openstack/python-openstackclient/doc/source/command-objects/server.rst

     Specifying a --nic of auto or none cannot be used with any other --nic value.

+.. option:: --network <network>

+    Create a NIC on the server and connect it to network.
+    Specify option multiple times to create multiple NICs.
+    For more options on NICs see --nic parameter.
+    network: attach NIC to this network

+.. option:: --port <port>

+    Create a NIC on the server and connect it to port.
+    Specify option multiple times to create multiple NICs.
+    For more options on NICs see --nic parameter.
+    port: attach NIC to this port

 .. option:: --hint <key=value>

     Hints for the scheduler (optional extension)